 How do I know if the seller still has a claim on my vehicle?

 The seller must have a signed security agreement and note the lien on the title.
-Keeping the original title or failing to transfer to you after the sale does not mean the seller retains a security interest.
-If you are buying a car from a private party, never walk away from the sale without the title.
+Keeping the original title or failing to transfer it to you after the sale does not mean the seller retains a security interest.
+If you buy a car from a private party, never walk away from the sale without the title.